Persian miniature: Safavid synthesis (1501–1736)

+After this period, and from the 17th century onward, the number of illustrated book manuscript commissions falls off, and the tradition falls into over-sophistication and decline.

 Chinese influences

 Before Chinese influence was introduced, figures were tied to the ground line and included "backgrounds of solid color", or in "clear accordance with indigenous artistic traditions".
 However, once influenced by the Chinese, Persian painters gained much more freedom through the Chinese traditions of "unrestricted space and infinite planes".
 Much of the Chinese influence in Persian art is probably indirect, transmitted through Central Asia.
 There appear to be no Persian miniatures that are clearly the work of a Chinese artist or one trained in China itself.
 The most prestigious Chinese painting tradition, of literati landscape painting on scrolls, has little influence; instead the closest parallels are with wall-paintings and motifs such as clouds and dragons found in Chinese pottery, textiles, and other decorative arts.
 The format and composition of the Persian miniature received strong influence from Chinese paintings.

 The Ilkhanid rulers did not convert to Islam for several decades, meanwhile remaining Tantric Buddhists or Christians (usually Nestorians).
 While very few traces now remain, Buddhist and Christian images were probably easily available to Persian artists at this period.
 Especially in Ilkhanid and Timurid Mongol-Persian mythological miniatures, mythical beasts were portrayed in a style close to the Chinese qilin, fenghuang (phoenix), bixie and Chinese dragon, though they have a much more aggressive character in Islamic art, and are often seen fighting each other or natural beasts.